Why Traders Ignore the Small Stocks With the Best Potential

 Investors everywhere want to earn higher returns.
 But many are going about it the wrong way.

+No, they are not gambling like the testosterone-fueled day traders.
+They make the opposite mistake.
 They look exclusively at huge companies that should give decent returns in the weeks and months ahead, but almost certainly will not generate extraordinary returns.

 Take Apple (Nasdaq: AAPL), for example.